Norwood, South Australia: Geography and landmarks

 The suburb consists of four segments, being divided into north and south by the major thoroughfare of The Parade and east and west by Osmond Terrace.
 It is bounded on the south by Kensington Road on the north by Magill Road, on the east by Portrush Road and on the west by Fullarton Road.
 It is a leafy suburb, with streets lined with plane trees.

 First Creek and Second Creek once flowed through the suburb, but First Creek is only visible between Edward Street and Birrell Street, and both creeks are mostly underground in concrete tunnels.

 Osmond Terrace is a street with a wide grass, median strip featuring a prominent war memorial commemorating ANZAC soldiers who fought in the first and second World Wars, created by architect H.F.R.
 Culley.
 The median strip also features sculptures from local artists, and rose gardens.
 There is a sculpture of the first Italian to arrive in the new colony of South Australia in 1839, Antonio Giannoni (1814–1883), who worked as a cab driver in Norwood, and whose son, Peter Gannoni, became mayor in 1920.
 The memorial bust, created by Wandrina Douglas-Boers, was unveiled in November 1993.

 One of the most visible landmarks in Norwood is the Clayton Wesley Uniting Church, at the eastern end of The Parade, on the north-east corner of Portrush Road.
 Actually located in Beulah Park, the church and spire that are visible along the road from Norwood was built in 1883, although an earlier building (still behind the present church) was built in 1856.
 The Norwood Town Hall is on the north-western corner of The Parade and George Street.

-Demography
+Demographics

 Norwood attracted many European migrants post-World War II, in particular Italians.
 In the 2016 Australian census, 4.1% of the population spoke Italian at home, with Greek coming a close second at 3%.
 By the 2016 Australian census, the top language other than English spoken at home was Mandarin Chinese, at 3.6%, while 3.2% of the population spoke Italian and 2.8% Greek.

 In 2016, there were 5,953 people living in the suburb, with a median income of A$1,485 per week.
 The top ancestries in 2016 were English, at 26.3% and Australian, at 17%.
 Only 64.4% were born in Australia, while 43.2% had both parents born in Australia.